presidio-oss/cline-based-code-generator/evals/README.md

 ### Prerequisites

 - Node.js 16+
-- VSCode with Cline extension installed
+- VSCode with HAI extension installed
 - Git

 ### Activation Mechanism

-The evaluation system uses an `evals.env` file approach to activate test mode in the Cline extension.
+The evaluation system uses an `evals.env` file approach to activate test mode in the HAI extension.
 When an evaluation is run:

 1. The CLI creates an `evals.env` file in the workspace directory
-2. The Cline extension activates due to the `workspaceContains:evals.env` activation event
+2. The HAI extension activates due to the `workspaceContains:evals.env` activation event
 3. The extension detects this file and automatically enters test mode
 4. After evaluation completes, the file is automatically removed